 You can use the DATEVALUE function to prepare dates to be sorted, filtered, or used in formulas.

-The input for this function needs to be either surrounded by quotes or a cell reference.
+The input for this function must be surrounded by quotes or be a cell reference.

 The DATEVALUE function returns a serial number from any valid date.

 date_text– The date, written in a text format, for the function to convert

 TIMEVALUE – Converts a time to a numeric value similar to DATEVALUE

 YEAR – Returns the year value from a date

 MONTH – Returns the month value from a date

 DAY – Returns the day value from a date

 #VALUE! – The inputs aren’t a valid date, such as “A minute ago” or “Then.”

 #NUM! – An input is a number but is not a valid date.